BiyuHeLab/JOCN_Baror2024/README.md

 Analysis/Eye Tracking/

+Analysis/Eye Tracking/Scripts

+Scripts used for the eye tracking analysis:

+* SP_EY_ParsingASC.m parses the eye tracking recording to events
+* SP_ET_corrWbehavior.m computes the correlations between eye tracking data and viewing duration or serial order.

+Analysis/Eye Tracking/Functions

+functions in this folder are used in the SP_ET_corrWbehavior.m script, to extract eye-tracking data at specified timepoints and image conditions as follows:

+* SP_conditionIndex.m separates trials by their face/scene, expected/unexpected, repeated/change conditions.
+* SP_ET_pupilSizeOnset.m extracts pupil size metrics at onset
+* SP_ET_pupilSizeOffset.m extracts pupil size metrics at offset
+* SP_ET_pupilSizePre.m extracts pupil size metrics at the prestimulus time window
+* SP_ET_trialIndex.m extracts the timing of the beginning and end of each trial, in the eye-tracking data
+* SP_EY_onsetMeanConditions.m computes onset pupil size as a function of trial condition

 Analysis/helpfulMats/

 	The helpfulMats subfolder includes .mat files that are used in many of the analyses.
 These .mat files include: